Thomas Daniel (merchant): Danielstown

 The 2017 article written by the late reporter Mohamed Khan states that Immediately after emancipation Mr Daniel an Englishman and the owner of plantation Sparta, Fear Not, Coffee Grove and Lima decided to sell his lands to free African slaves on the Essequibo Coast.

-Economic circumstances had forced Mr Daniel to sell his estates because they became unprofitable after slavery came to an end in 1831.
-Many sugar, coffee and cotton plantations in particular, faced competition with cheap labour in the USA by other slaves and the owner could not survive in such a situation.
+The article says economic circumstances had forced Mr Daniel to sell his estates because they were unprofitable after slavery ended in 1834.
+Many sugar, coffee and cotton plantations in particular, faced competition with cheap labour in the USA by other enslavesd people, and the owner could not survive in such a situation.
 Many of the estates were left abandoned.

-Mr Daniel, the owner of these four amalgamated estates of Lima, Coffee Grove, Fear Not and Sparta decided to sell Danielstown and a group of free African slaves seeing their brothers buying up abandon estates to live on, pooled their money and bought Danielstown for £2000 British pounds in 1840.
+The articles go on to say that Mr Daniel, the owner of these four amalgamated estates of Lima, Coffee Grove, Fear Not and Sparta decided to sell Danielstown, and a group of free African slaves seeing their brothers buying up abandon estates to live on, pooled their money and bought Danielstown for £2000 British pounds in 1840.
 These Africans like many others Africans, had saved money that they earned over time by working on the sugar, coffee and cotton plantations.
 They were mainly the headmen from the four sugar estates.

 Khan writes that shortly after Mr Daniel sold his land, he requested of the new owners to rename the plantation Danielstown in his honour.
 This was done and he donated his own money to help develop Danielstown for the free Africans slaves so they could live a happy and comfortable life.

-The article despite being written in 2017 in Guyana, is approached with some caution as to 'Mr. Daniel' being Thomas Daniel himself due to his progressing age, memory issues and most significantly anti-abolitionist views during the 1830s.
-It has been suggested that the 'Mr. Daniel' may likely be referring to instead his son Thomas Daniel (1798-1872) who remained active in the West Indies as a merchant but far less politically active in the public eye of Bristol than his father.
+The article should be approached with some caution as to 'Mr. Daniel' being Thomas Daniel, due to his progressing age, memory issues and most significantly anti-abolitionist views during the 1830s.
+It has been suggested that the 'Mr. Daniel' may instead refer to his son Thomas Daniel (1798–1872), who remained active in the West Indies as a landowner following abolition.